lbelzile/math80667a/docs/01-introduction.md

 **Point of terminology: internal and external validity**

 A study from which we can study causal relationships is said to have **internal validity**.
-By design, experiments should have this desirable property because the random allocation of treatment guarantees, if randomization is well performed, that the effect of interest is causal.
+By design, good experiments should have this desirable property because the random allocation of treatment guarantees, if randomization is well performed, that the effect of interest is causal.
+There are many other factors, not covered in the class, that can threaten internal validity.

-In observational studies, disentangling causal relationship is more difficult.
-Correlation is not causation, and most phenomenon are complex with tens of variables potentially influencing both the factors under study and the response.

-**External validity** refers directly to generalizability of the conclusions of a study: \@ref(fig:openintrograph) shows that external validity is directly related to random sampling from the population
+**External validity** refers directly to generalizability of the conclusions of a study: Figure \@ref(fig:openintrograph) shows that external validity is directly related to random sampling from the population

 :::